TESTING RESOURCES:

 The Youth Education Specialist works with children and families to ensure that they receive

 the most appropriate educational and housing-related support.
-One-on-one or group training's,
+One-on-one or group trainings,

 technical assistance, help with budget guidelines and appropriate usage of funds, transportation coordination, linkages to resources and networking with local, community-based homeless, and